Healthdirect Free Australian health advice you can count on.

 Seasonal affective disorder (SAD)

-Seasonal affective disorder (SAD) is a type of depression that comes and goes according to the season.
-People with SAD have symptoms of depression or mania at roughly the same time each year.
+Seasonal affective disorder is a type of depression that comes and goes according to the season.
+People with seasonal affective disorder experience symptoms of depression or mania at roughly the same time each year.

-SAD usually develops in autumn and winter, then disappears in spring and summer.
+Seasonal affective disorder usually develops in autumn and winter and then disappears in spring and summer.
 In some people, the symptoms develop in spring and early summer.

 • sleeping too much